If you’re feeling the urge to do some good, you’re not alone. October through December has

-been coined “the Giving Season” because that’s when many of us are compelled to help our
+been coined “the Giving Season” because that’s when many of us are even more compelled to help our fellow humans.

-And if you’re also feeling a little overwhelmed because of all the uncertainty in the world, we hear you.
+And if you’re also feeling a little overwhelmed because the needs seem so great, we hear you.
 But doing good doesn’t have to mean doing big things!

 If each of us does just One Good Thing, we can create a world of good.
 So here are 50 ideas to inspire you.
 And if you want to spread the love, be sure to share this post with everyone you know to keep the momentum going.